Walkabout (film)

 Walkabout is a 1971 adventure survival film directed by Nicolas Roeg and starring Jenny Agutter, Luc Roeg, and David Gulpilil.
-Edward Bond wrote the screenplay, which is loosely based on the 1959 novel Walkabout by James Vance Marshall.
-Set in the Australian outback, it centres on two white schoolchildren who are left to fend for themselves in the Australian outback and who come across a teenage Aboriginal boy who helps them to survive.
+Edward Bond wrote the screenplay, which is loosely based on the 1959 novel by James Vance Marshall.
+It centres on two white schoolchildren who are left to fend for themselves in the Australian Outback and who come across a teenage Aboriginal boy who helps them to survive.

 Roeg's second feature film, Walkabout was released internationally by 20th Century Fox, and was one of the first films in the Australian New Wave cinema movement.
 Alongside Wake in Fright, it was one of two Australian films entered in competition for the Grand Prix du Festival at the 1971 Cannes Film Festival.
 It was subsequently released in the United States in July 1971, and in Australia in December 1971.

 In 2005, the British Film Institute included it in their list of the "50 films you should see by the age of 14".

 Plot

-A white teenage girl and her younger brother live with their parents in a modest high rise apartment in Sydney.
-One day their father drives them into the outback, still in their school uniforms, ostensibly for a picnic.
-As they prepare to eat, the father draws a gun and begins firing at the children.
+A teenage girl and her younger brother live with their parents in a modest high rise apartment in Sydney.
+One day their father drives them into the Outback, still in their school uniforms, ostensibly for a picnic.
+As they prepare to eat, the father draws a gun and fires at the children.
 The boy believes it to be a game, but the daughter realises her father is attempting to murder them, and flees with her brother, seeking shelter behind rocks.
 She watches as her father sets their car on fire and shoots himself in the head.
 The girl conceals the suicide from her brother, retrieves some of the picnic food, and leads him away from the scene, attempting to walk home through the desert.

 By the middle of the next day, they are weak and the boy can barely walk.
-Discovering an oasis with a small water hole and a fruit tree, they spend the day playing, bathing, and resting.
+Discovering an oasis with a small water hole and a quandong tree, they spend the day playing, bathing, and resting.
 By the next morning, the water has dried up.
 They are then discovered by an Aboriginal boy.
 He does not speak English, much to the girl's frustration, but her brother mimes their need for water and the newcomer cheerfully shows them how to draw it from the drying bed of the oasis.
 The three travel together, with the Aboriginal boy sharing kangaroo meat he has caught from hunting.
 The boys learn to communicate to some extent using words from each other's languages and gestures; the girl makes no such attempts.